About

 OU-related work

 I am the Academic Conduct Officer for the Institute of Educational Technology (IET) curriculum and I am directly involved in developing academic conduct policy and practice across the university.
-I also contributed to authoring the MA in Online Teaching courses H880: Technology-enhanced learning: foundations and futures and HZFM889: Online Teaching: Addressing the Climate Emergency, and I will continue to chair HZFM889.
+I also contributed to authoring the MA in Online Teaching courses H880: Technology-enhanced learning: foundations and futures and HZFM889: Teacher Development: Addressing the Climate Emergency, and I am the lead educator for HZFM889.
 Previously, I was in the module team for the MA in Childhood and Youth courses E808: Children and young people's worlds and E809: Frameworks for critical practice with children and young people, and the MA in Online and Distance Learning courses H800: Technology-enhanced learning: practices and debates and H819: The critical researcher: educational technology in practice.
 I also tutored on EK313: Issues in research with children and young people.

-I am currently co-authoring the OpenLearn course 'Writing your Research Proposal'.
+I am currently co-authoring the OpenLearn course 'Writing your Research Proposal', which is a general guide for prospective PhD and EdD students.
 I am also delivering the following seminars for the Professional Doctorate programme (for EdD and DHSC students): 'Connecting research and practice' (Year 3) and 'Getting ready for your viva' (Year 4).
 I supervise one EdD student (Helen Darlaston) and one PhD student (Sarah Alcock).

 I held internal funding for several projects: (a) as a PI to study the OU students' views about assessment, delivery, invigilation and quality assurance in online exams with the OU's Assessment Programme (pan-university scholarship funding); (b) as a PI to study the impact of Covid-19 on the research progress and well-being of PhD students worldwide in collaboration with the UCL School of Management (coronavirus research fund); and (c) as a PI to study the impact of Covid-19 on the learning, assessment and social activities of undergraduate OU students (coronavirus research fund).